aio-libs/sockjs/README.rst

 License
 -------

-pyramid_sockjs is offered under the MIT license.
+pyramid_sockjs2 is offered under the MIT license.